 Despite having very similar colors, and hardness, these gems are not very likely to be sold as emeralds because of how rare and valuable Tsavorite garnets are (large pieces go straight to auction houses).

 Potentially Similar Colors

 Much like tourmalines, fluorite can be any color of the rainbow, and be vividly colored.
 However, it will never be confused with emeralds because it is extremely brittle and delicate.
 It can’t even be faceted through normal techniques.
 Outside of mineral specimens, fluorite is not popular.
 It cannot even be set into jewelry without the gem being damaged.
 The main type of fluorite jewelry available on the market is as beads.

-Moldavite is natural glass that formed from the melted remains of a meteor impacting the earth millions of years ago.
-It can show intense green color, but is very, very different from natural emeralds between durability and crystal structure.
-It is also typically a more yellowish color like peridot.
+Moldavite is a natural glass that formed from the melted remains of a meteor impacting the earth millions of years ago.
+It can show intense green color, but is very, very different from natural emeralds in durability and crystal structure.
+It is also typically a more yellowish color, like peridot.

 Zircon is very likely to show emerald colors too, but is different from the previous examples as a durable gem.
 It even shows a better shine than emeralds, but more importantly green zircon is unstable.
 It is weakly radioactive, making the gemstone deteriorate due to itself over time.